aperico/projectdone/README.md

 useful form, the results will be implemented on a set of guidelines and tools that can (hopefully) be used throughout software projects.

-I will try to develop tools and guidelines that can support on:
+The results of this project shall provide tools and guidelines that can support
+on:
 * Knowledge management
 * Requirements elicitation and definition
 * System Design